UoB-COMSM0110/2024-group-10/README.md

 In addition to automated testing, manual testing played a role in validating the game functionality and user experience.
 This involved hand-on testing of the game across different operating systems, which helped to identify bugs or usability issues that automated tests may have missed.
 This helped to improve the overall performance and quality of our game.

-## 4. Process
+## 7. Process

 ### Collaboration

 Throughout this project, we applied various methods to ensure smooth teamwork.
+After each Monday lab, we had a meeting to discuss the tasks given for that week and divided them equally based on their estimated story points.
+This approach ensured that each person had a fair and balanced workload, as well as checking that each task was achievable within the week.
+To check our progress, we had a follow-up meeting towards the end of the week.
+This involved each team member discussing their work and was an opportunity to ask any questions to the group.
+At the end of each major phase of the project, we organised review meetings, which not only helped us summarise experiences but also identified areas for improvement.

 We used Teams as our main communication platform, which allowed us to maintain real-time communication in remote or hybrid setup.
 The features in Microsoft Teams, like video calls, team chat, and file sharing, really stepped up our teamwork.
 This made it easier to collaborate efficiently, ensuring that information flowed smoothly without any interruptions.

 <img src="https://github.com/UoB-COMSM0110/2024-group-10/assets/47950124/9e63b1da-2bfd-43a6-8e53-44a8373c9d34" alt="Teams" width="600">